YannMoisan/advent-of-code/2015/combinatorics.md

 ## Day 15

-We are looking for 4-permutations (order matters) which the sum is 100.
+We are looking for 4-permutations in the set 0..100 (the order matters) for which the sum of elements is 100.

-The naive approach is to generate all solutions 101^4 and filter out for the right sum.
+The naive approach is to generate all the solutions : 101^4 and keep those with the right sum.

-i.e. looking at 10M possibilities to retain only 176851
+i.e. looking at 10M possibilities to keep only 176851

 ```scala
   println((for {